 How to sew a bow tie

-Everyone deserves to look and feel their best and there’s no better way to do that than with a bow tie!
-Simply Sewing and Mollie Makes have joined together to bring you two charming bow tie patterns.
-They’d both make an excellent gift for a friend or a family member and you could even add velcro or poppers to make a scaled-down version for a younger child.
-Whether you like jazzy stripes or a more paired back bow tie, our how to sew a bow tie is the one for you.
+They'd both make an excellent gift for a friend or a family member and you could even add velcro or poppers to make a scaled-down version for a younger child.
+Whether you like jazzy stripes or a more paired back bow tie, learning how to sew a bow tie is a great way to add unique accessories to your hand-made wardrobe.

-Scroll down to learn how to make a bow tie with our two easy sewing tutorial.
-If you’re new to sewing make sure you check out our sewing for beginners guide and our best sewing machines for beginners to get to grips with all the basics.
+Scroll down to learn how to make a bow tie with our two easy sewing tutorials.
+If you're new to sewing make sure you check out our sewing for beginners guide and our best sewing machines for beginners to get to grips with all the basics.

-- Main fabric (55x22cm (22x9in))
+- Main fabric - 55x22cm (22x9in)

-- Adjustable bow tie hardware clips (15mm (3/4in)), hook, eye and slider
+- Adjustable bow tie hardware clips - 15mm (3/4in) hook, eye and slider

 - Matching thread